atmartens/ribosome_profiling/README.md

 9. Make a "simplified" SAM file.

-  Note: does not properly account for reads which are the "wrong" direction (these events are rare).
+  Note: does not properly account for reads which are the "wrong" direction (these events are rare, probably due to trace DNA contaminants).

   ./Perl_Programs/fix_SAM_multi_chromosome.pl Genomes/ecoli_chromosome/ Sequencing_Reads/matched.SAM Sequencing_Reads/fps.simple